trimstray/nginx-admins-handbook/README.md

 </details>

-If you have an idea, send it back to me or add a pull request.
+If you have any idea, send it back to me or add a pull request.

 ## Checklist to rule them all